albert97/Snippet_Tech/about.md

 </script>

 <p>
 Welcome!
 My name is Albert.
-I am currently a physics graduate student at the University of Cambridge.
-My projects focus on developing cheap and reliable renewable energy, notably geothermal and wind.
+I currently work at J.P.
+Morgan Chase & Co, here in the United Kingdom.
+I hold a Master degree (Distinction) in physics from the University of Cambridge and a bachelor degree (First class honor with Dean's list) from Imperial College London.
+In my free time, I like to dive into nature whether through hikes or diving trips.
+I am also a trained artist, specialised in fine art.
+I am a keen technologist, currently exploring AI/ML and Blockchain.
+My previous projects focus on developing cheap and reliable renewable energy, notably geothermal and wind.
 I have a strong interest in carbon capture and storage, I believe a combination of chemical and physical methods will allow us to achieve climate engineering and tackle climate change from its route.
 </p>

 <p>